-Job Hunting Tips: Top 5 Tips To Get Call Backs For Great Jobs
+Job Hunting Guides: Top 5 Tips To Get Call Backs For Great Jobs 🐆

-People often wonder why they never hear back from companies after they hit ‘send’ on the email with a CV attached or on the on-line job application.
-Lets have a look at some great job hunting tips that will transform your success rate!
+People often wonder why they never hear back from companies after they hit ‘send’ on the email with a CV attached or on the online job application.
+Have you ever had this familiar job hunting experience?
+Let’s have a look at some great job hunting guides that will transform your success rate!

 After reading the job description from the line manager, John’s assumption about pricing is that it is like accountancy or management reporting.
 He starts the screening process with that view in mind.